webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 `@builtin(position)`, and converts its `xy` coordinates to a `vec2u` which is 2 unsigned integers.
 It then divides them by 8 giving us a count that increases every 8 pixels.
-It then adds the `x` and `y` grid coordinates together, computes module 2, and compares the result to 1.
+It then adds the `x` and `y` grid coordinates together, computes modulo 2, and compares the result to 1.
 This will give us a boolean that is true or false every other integer.
 Finally it uses the WGSL function `select` which given 2 values, selects one or the other based on a boolean condition.
 In JavaScript `select` would be written like this